senior1805/DEVOPS-CHALLENGE/README.md

 Before we begin let's address some things.

-- The challenge was done using Oracle Cloud Infrastructure since is the only cloud provider I have experience with.
+- The challenge was done using Oracle Cloud Infrastructure since it is the only cloud provider I have experience with.
 Let's translate some concept from one cloud to another.
 - VPC in AWS = VCN in Oracle
 - EC2 in AWS = Compute Instance (Virtual Machine) in Oracle
 - Availability Zone (AZ) in AWS = Availability Domain (AD) in Oracle